TheLightCollective/Projects/README.md

 We are working with ethics groups to identify safe interventions along the following lines:

-* **Targeting of specific underserved issues**: Primary COVID public health issues such as unsafe social behavior, unsafe medicine, unsafe science, dangerous government policy influence, and adjacent issues such as fake charities, phishing,  malware, and hate group propaganda
+* **Targeting of specific underserved issues**: Need for peersupport when high patient communities are struggling for access to care4.

-* **Help top social platforms harden themselves**: Trust and safety teams at top social networks need to be able to warn users about misinformation, de-trend it, and potentially take it down before it has served its purpose.
+* **Help top social platforms harden themselves**: Trust and safety teams at top social networks need to be able to warn patient communities about misinformation, de-trend it, and potentially take it down before it has served its purpose.
 The status quo is handling incidents months after the fact.
 We will provide real-time alert feeds and scoring APIs to help take action during the critical minutes before misinformation gains significant reach.

 * **Enable top analysts to investigate coordinated activity**: A minority of groups cause the bulk of the misinformation that gets shared.
 We are building a high-scale analyst environment featuring technology such as GPU-accelerated visual graph analytics and high-memory notebook servers.